Botanical Society of America Awards Recipients 2025

 Mahima Dixit – Claremont Graduate University/California Botanic Garden

-Jared Meek – Columbia University
+Jared B. Meek – Columbia University